Diseases & Conditions : Care of the Terminally Ill Child

 There are many important decisions to be made when a child is diagnosed with a terminal illness, including the following:

 Right to refuse treatment.
-The child and family have the right to refuse treatment.
-Often, options for treatment are offered that may extend the child's life, but not provide a cure.
+The child and family may have the right to refuse certain kinds treatment.
+Often, choices for treatment are offered that may extend the child's life, but not provide a cure.
 The quality of life should be considered as well as the possibility of extending it.

 Advance directives, if age appropriate (18 or older).
 Adults, 18 years of age or older, can prepare an advance directive.
-Advance directives are documents that are looked to only if a person loses capacity to make decisions or suffers an injury or disease that renders them unable to communicate their wishes.
+Advance directives are documents that are looked to only if a person loses capacity to make decisions or suffers an injury or disease that leaves them unable to communicate their wishes.
 Persons under age 18 may prepare an advance directive.
-However, by law (in most circumstances), parents or health care providers are not required to honor it.
+However, by law (in most circumstances), parents or healthcare providers are not required to honor it.

 Do not resuscitate (DNR) order.
 A do not resuscitate (DNR) order is a formal request by a person or a person's family to not take extreme measures to save his or her life.
-A DNR order is usually reserved for a person near death or with a terminal illness that, even if resuscitated, would not have a high quality of life or a long period before death would occur despite resuscitative efforts.
-DNR orders can specify how much intervention is desired prior to death (i.e., no use of cardiac drugs, no oxygen, no chest compressions, etc.).
-These need to be discussed and written by a physician.
+A DNR order is usually reserved for a person near death or with a terminal illness that, even if resuscitated, would not have a high quality of life or a long period before death would happen even with resuscitative efforts.
+DNR orders can specify how much intervention is desired prior to death (for example, no use of cardiac drugs, no oxygen, or no chest compressions).
+These need to be discussed and written by a healthcare provider.
 A DNR is also needed for home and in the event that emergency medical services are involved.

 Autopsy decisions.
-An autopsy is an examination of the organs and/or tissues of the body after death.
-An autopsy is often used to determine the cause of death, but may also be done to research the fatal disease for future diagnosis, treatment, and prevention strategies.
-The decision to have an autopsy is a very personal choice and should be decided upon when the family is ready.
+An autopsy is an exam of the organs and/or tissues of the body after death.
+An autopsy is often used to determine the cause of death.
+It may also be done to research the fatal disease for future diagnosis, treatment, and prevention strategies.
+The decision to have an autopsy is a very personal choice and should be decided when the family is ready.
 Often an autopsy may help the family with closure and may help other children with a similar illness.
 In a child with a rare disease or cancer, or a condition which has a genetic cause, an autopsy can provide important information for other family members, or for parents who may decide to have additional children.
-If genetic testing has not already been done, or is not available at the time, DNA banking may provide an option of testing in the future.
+If genetic testing has not already been done, or is not available at the time, DNA banking may provide a choice when testing in the future.

 Organ donation, if possible.
 Laws governing organ donation vary slightly from state to state.
-Your health care provider will be able to inform you of these options.
+Your healthcare provider will be able to inform you of these choices.

 Funeral arrangements.
 The arrangement for a child's funeral is a situation for which no parent is prepared.
 For many parents, this is the first funeral they have attended and the first time they will have made funeral arrangements.
 Sometimes, parents are eager to rush the process because they are so stunned and upset.
 Families should not rush their decisions about what arrangements they want for their child.
 Parents need to have some time to determine what they want for their child before going to the funeral home, so that they are not making these decisions about the services during a time of great stress.

 Palliative and hospice care.
 Palliative care is care aimed at comfort versus cure and treatment.
-Hospice is a type of palliative care that provides services to improve the quality of life for the family and child, stressing peace, comfort, and dignity.
+Hospice is a type of palliative care.
+It provides services to improve the quality of life for the family and child, stressing peace, comfort, and dignity.

 The process of making the decisions for a child can be overwhelming for many parents.
 Time for anticipatory grieving should be provided when the child is diagnosed with a terminal illness.
 It is important to ask questions, delegate responsibilities to other family members when necessary, and to discuss the decisions to be made with the child, if appropriate.